jarondlk/jaronchai-blog/README.md

 - `_config.yml`: site metadata, navigation, plugins, and global settings.
 - `index.markdown`: homepage content and homepage-specific Liquid sections.
-- `pages/`: standalone pages such as About, Now, Uses, Talks, Resume, and Weblog.
+- `pages/`: standalone pages such as About, Now, Uses, Talks, Resume, and Writings.
-- `_posts/`: published weblog posts and project writeups.
+- `_posts/`: published writing posts and project writeups.
 - `archive/post_archive/`: archived posts kept out of the main post collection.
 - `_data/talks.yml`: structured talk metadata used by the homepage and talks page.
 - `_layouts/`: page, post, home, default, and tag layouts.